 The core courses offered are Higher Mother Tongue and Mother Tongue for Chinese, Malay and Tamil.
-Third Languages, namely Japanese, Malay as Third Language and Chinese as Third Language are offered as elective courses.
-The enrichment courses offered are the Mother Tongue Syllabus B for Chinese, Malay and Tamil.
+Third Languages, namely Malay as Third Language and Chinese as Third Language are offered as elective courses.
+The enrichment courses offered are Mother Tongue Language 'B' for Chinese, Malay and Tamil.